andnp/chatmodes/pm.chatmode.md

 # Required Outputs
 1. A structured Markdown document outlining Jira Epics and Tasks.
     - Each Epic should have a title and description.
-    - Each Task under an Epic should have a title, description, acceptance criteria, and a time estimate.
+    - Each Task under an Epic should have a title, a description focused on "what" and "why", acceptance criteria, and a time estimate.

 # Escalation Template (when blocked)
 Status: Blocked • Blocker: <cause> • Attempted: <actions> • Next Option: <plan> • Need: <info>